yanglinz/personal-site/src/posts/utils-antipattern/index.md

 ### Solution 1: Split the `utils` module up and give each submodule a good name.

-If the problem is one of naming being too loose, the obvious solution is to come up with a better names.
+If the problem is one of names being too loose, the obvious solution is to come up with better names.

 Chances are, if you have a large `utils` module, they can be separated into logical groupings.
 For example, in a hypothetical web application codebase,